 1. Amsterdam-Frankfurt by Train

 The best way to travel between Amsterdam and Frankfurt is by rail.
-Modern ICE trains run up to 7x daily from Amsterdam central station to Frankfurt airport and Frankfurt Hauptbahnhof (main station) - the journey takes just 3h 55mins.
+Modern ICE International trains run up to 7x daily from Amsterdam central station to Frankfurt airport and Frankfurt Hauptbahnhof (main station) - the journey takes just 3h 55mins.